linwenchao/mongoid-lookup/README.md

       field :population, type: Integer
     end

-...adds a population field to Place::SearchListing and maps it to Place#population.
+...adds a `#population` field to `Place::SearchListing` and maps it to `Place#population`.
-This additional field and mapping will only exist to Place and its child classes.
+This additional field and mapping will only exist to `Place` and its child classes.
 Anytime that you define a lookup, the parent configurations (fields and mappings) will be inherited, and the new ones added: